ESWZY/cs50web-project1/README.md

 ## Result Page

 In the result page, you can get books with cover, title, author, publish year as a list.
-The boom items are arranged as three books a row.
+The boom items are arranged as five books a row.
 If you can't see the cover, don't worry, it just because that the book is too unpopular to have an user-uploaded cover picture in book.douban.com (Because those information is from Douban, a websitw related to film, books, music and activities in China).
 When you click "more" button, you will enter the book page.

 ![Result page]()